 Following main findings are reached through this study.
 First, the companies in Taiwan do not conceive such kinds of activities, which on cash flow and budget matters could be outsourcing from outside while those of Mainland China do.
 However, such activities like tax closing entries and tax calculation are considerable to be outsourced in Taiwan.
 Second, both companies concur that parts of the organization functions should be outsourced.
 Furthermore, there exists significant difference on information disclosure and independence of outsourcee (external service providers) among the merits and demerits of outsourcing.
 The Mainland Chinese companies think that outsourcee may loss its independence on account of outsourcing.
 Third, both companies have consistently cognition on the system of professional accounting and taxation agent.
 Finally, the one who is a CPA, a tax expertise, or a tax practitioner will be qualified to take on such responsibilities.

 Ko, Chiung Feng, "The Comparison in Cognition on Outsourcing Decision for Accounting and Taxation between Cross Straits" (2002).
-ICEB 2002 Proceedings.
+ICEB 2002 Proceedings (Taipei, Taiwan).
 176.